Close The Recycling Loop With A Metal Roof

 In recent years, most people have become more aware of and careful about separating the recyclable materials out of their trash.
-We all keep our special bin for materials like aluminum, paper, steel, and plastic and we haul that bin out to the curb once a week.
+We all keep our special recycling bin for materials like aluminum, paper, steel, and plastic and we haul that bin out to the curb once a week.

 But what happens to those materials after we take them to the curb?